mgorny/articles/new-gentoo-copyright-policy-explained.rst

 **How should contributions from third parties be dealt with?**
-  Any copyrightable contribution (i.e. extending beyond trivial changes such as typo fixes) needs DCO being acknowledged by its author.
+  Any copyrightable contribution (i.e. extending beyond trivial changes such as typo fixes) needs GCO being acknowledged by its author.
   Preferably, he'd do it by inserting *Signed-off-by* into his patch, or otherwise permitting you to do that.
-Afterwards, you acknowledge DCO via point (4), and/or (2) if you have modified it, and add your own *Signed-off-by* below his.
+Afterwards, you acknowledge GCO via point (4), and/or (2) if you have modified it, and add your own *Signed-off-by* below his.

 **Can I use patches/code that I found online?**
   Only if you are certain that you are entitled to use it, according to point (2).
 In other words, the code should clearly indicate that it's covered by a compatible free software license.
-If it does not, you need to find its author and request his DCO approval and afterwards use it according to point (4).
+If it does not, you need to find its author and request his GCO approval and afterwards use it according to point (4).

 **Does ordering of Signed-off-by matter?**